danielut4/Project2/README.md

   * Must meet good quality coding standards (indentation, scoping, naming)

   * Must not expose sensitive API key information on the server, see [Protecting-API-Keys-In-Node.md](../../../../01-Class-Content/10-nodejs/03-Supplemental/Protecting-API-Keys-In-Node.md)

+  * Creating a pull request for the Travis CL.